 Subject Area Modification Rules and Guidelines Algebra I Unless required by standard, avoid items with negative and positive answer choices that use the same number.
 Place any items with coordinate grids on one page.
 Be consistent with qualifiers in the stem and answer choices.
 Avoid questions that use "best" or "closest."
 Avoid complicated art.
 List coordinate grids in answer options vertically with plenty of space between the answer options to make the grids more accessible to the visually impaired (however, avoid spanning item over two pages).
 Simplify reading load, including vocabulary, when possible.
 Eliminate stimuli sets.
 Delete one part of a compound answer choice when possible.
 Delete griddable items, negative items, and items that cannot be modified based on guidelines.
 Delete extraneous information including irrelevant material and unnecessary words in items or graphics.
 Simplify complex sentence structure and vocabulary in item and answer choices without eliminating math vocabulary.
 Change passive voice to active voice when appropriate.
 Add precise language to provide additional context for clarification.
 Use consistent language within an item in order to focus student attention on what is being asked.
-Beiret ext as necessary to maintain the authenticity and logic of the item due to modifications.
+Revise text as necessary to maintain the authenticity and logic of the item due to modifications.
 Use bullets to clearly organize complex items into smaller, meaningful parts.
 Direct student attention to graphics.
 Provide new text and/or reorganize existing text within the question to explain or clarify the graphic.
 Provide additional graphics to support text, emphasize ideas, and facilitate comprehension.
 Reduce the number of variables and simplify digits in items when appropriate.
+Limit the number of steps and/or operations in multi-step problems.
 Provide appropriate formula and/or conversion near the item.
-Provide appropriate formula and/or conversion near the item.
+Provide explicit directions to expla

 Subject Area Modification Rules and Guidelines Biology I Reduce the amount of reading.
 Avoid complicated art.
 Simplify tables and charts by removing irrelevant rows or columns.
 Box formulas to make them stand out.
 Make sure answer options align to content and process.
 Simplify reading load, including vocabulary, when possible.
 Eliminate stimuli sets.
 Delete cluster items, negative items, and items that cannot be modified based on guidelines.
 Delete extraneous information including irrelevant material and unnecessary words in items or graphics.
 Simplify complex sentence structure and vocabulary in item and answer choices without eliminating science vocabulary.
 Change passive voice to active voice when appropriate.
 Change items from an open-ended statement to a direct question or vice versa, as necessary, for clarification.
 Add precise language to provide additional context for clarification.
 Use consistent language within an item in order to focus student attention on what is being asked.
 Revise text as necessary to maintain the authenticity and logic of the item due to modifications.
 Use bullets to clearly organize complex items into smaller, meaningful parts.
 Direct student attention to graphics.
 Simplify visual complexity of graphics.
 Provide new text and/or reorganize existing text within the question to explain or clarify the graphic; science content must remain accurate.
 Provide additional graphics to support text, emphasize ideas, and facilitate comprehension.
-Reduce the number of steps and/or operations in multi-step problems.
+Reduce the number of variables and simplify digits in items when appropriate.
+Limit the number of steps and/or operations in multi-step problems.
 Provide the appropriate formula and/or conversion near the item.
 For Biology I, avoid using items that reference x and y axis on a graph.